Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Introduction

 Moreover, if the class $\kappa_{f,\chi}$ is nonzero, then

 \end{thm}

-By the Gross--Zagier formula for the modified diagonal cycles introduced in \cite{gross-kudla,gross-schoen} (a special case of the arithmetic Gan--Gross--Prasad conjecture for ${\rm SO}(3)\times{\rm SO}(4)$) proved by Yuan--Zhang--Zhang \cite{YZZ} in certain cases, the non-triviality of $\kappa_{f,\chi}$ is expected to be governed by the nonvanishing of $L'(f/K,\chi,k/2)$, and hence Theorem~\ref{thmB} provides strong evidence towards the Bloch--Kato conjecture for $V_{f,\chi}$ in analytic rank $1$.
+By the Gross--Zagier formula for the modified diagonal cycles introduced in \cite{gross-kudla,gross-schoen} (a special case of the arithmetic Gan--Gross--Prasad conjecture for ${\mathrm{SO}}(3)\times\mathrm{SO}(4)$) proved by Yuan--Zhang--Zhang \cite{YZZ} under some assumptions, the non-triviality of $\kappa_{f,\chi}$ can be related to the nonvanishing of $L'(f/K,\chi,r)$, and hence Theorem~\ref{thmB} yields evidence towards the Bloch--Kato conjecture for $V_{f,\chi}$ in analytic rank $1$.

-Our methods also yield an analogue of Theorem\,\ref{thmB} in the ``indefinite case'' $\epsilon(f/K)=-1$ and $0\leq j<k/2$ (indeed, for $N^-=1$ this follows immediately from Theorem\,\ref{thm:IMC-indef}), but in this case such result can also be obtained from the Euler system of (generalised) Heegner cycles \cite{nekovar-invmath,cas-hsieh1}.
+Our methods also yield an analogue of Theorem~\ref{thmB} in the ``indefinite case'' $\epsilon(f/K)=-1$ and $0\leq j<r$ (see Theorem~\ref{thm:BK-indef-1}), but we note that in this case such result can also be obtained from the Euler system of (generalized) Heegner cycles \cite{nekovar-invmath,cas-hsieh1}.